 - 33-35* ACT (Mid 50%)

-* Notre Dame is test-optional for the 2020-21 application cycle: Applicants may choose whether or not to submit their ACT or SAT scores.
+* Notre Dame is test-optional for the 2022 and 2023 application cycles: Applicants may choose whether or not to submit their ACT or SAT scores.
 Learn more about our test-optional program and check out our test-optional FAQs for further information.